juju-solutions/layer-cwr/README.md

       controller=lxd

-Running this action will result in a new job in Jenkins called `charm-<charmname>`.
+Running this action will result in a new job in Jenkins called `cwr-charm-commit-{charm-name}-in-{reference-bundle}`.
 You can have the job triggered  externally through a web hook or you can set periodic polling of your repository via the "repo-access" action parameter:

   - webhook: the action will output a web hook that you can use to trigger the build of your repository.
 You can get the output of the